haricharan052006/Cadence-lite-demo-/README.md

 npm run dev
 📝 About
 This project serves as the foundational "Core Edition" of the Cadence application.
 It highlights my ability to build clean, functional, and performant user interfaces from the ground up.

+This is the simple or lite verison of the cadence.